hanhy06/embellish_chat/docs/README.md

   This behavior is not affected by rainbowEnabled.
 - **`defaultChatFont`**: Sets the default font for chat messages.
 - **`defaultColorPreset`**: This is a user-defined preset.
 It can be defined as `"key" : "hex color value"` (for example, `"poo" : "0x4E3629"`).
+- **`bannedPlayerList`**: Keeps track of the UUIDs of banned users.
+Players on this list are not allowed to use styling features.

 ---